Victor-A-P/Victor-A-P/README.md

 ### - 🌱 I’m currently learning ...

 ```
-Currently with the help of freecodecamp I am improving my abilities in Js and responsive desing.
+Currently with the help of freecodecamp I am improving my abilities in JS and responsive desing.
 ```
 <a href="https://www.freecodecamp.org/learn/" target="_blank"><img height="40" src="https://img.shields.io/badge/Freecodecamp-%23123.svg?&style=for-thebadge&logo=freecodecamp&logoColor=green"></a>

 <br>

 ```
-Because of my curiousity I wanted to know about game developement that is when I found about Godot wich is a great tool
+Because of my curiousity I wanted to know about game developement that is when I found about Godot
-and thanks to the courses of GDquest I am having a blast learning abaut this tool.
+wich is a great tool and thanks to the courses of GDquest I am having a blast learning abaut this tool.
 ```
 <a href="https://www.gdquest.com/" target="_blank"><img height="40" src="https://img.shields.io/badge/GODOT-%23FFFFFF.svg?style=for-thebadge&logo=godot-engine"></a>